 Our curated program includes, the latest indie and mainstream films to themed screenings and cult classics, as well as crowd pleasing events, from forums to Q&As with filmmakers and their crew, also, we have an eclectic mix of sideshow activities that are fun, quirky and will change from time to time.

 The SciFi Film Festival offers awards in key categories that will be presented prior to the Closing Night film.
 The awards are named in honour of the great pioneers in science-fiction:

-Named in memory of the teenage girl who invented modern science fiction in 1818 with her novel Frankenstein, or The Modern Prometheus.
-Shelley was posthumously inducted into the Science Fiction Hall of Fame in 2014.
+● Mary Shelley Award for Best SciFi Feature Film and Best Short Film is named in memory of the teenage girl who invented modern science fiction in 1818 with her novel Frankenstein, or, The Modern Prometheus.
+Shelley, went on to create The Last Man (1826), which set the scene for the end of the world in the year 2100.
+Shelley was inducted into the Science Fiction Hall of Fame, 2014, posthumously.

-Brigitte Helm Award for Best Actress: Forever remembered amongst film buffs and sci-fi fans alike as ‘Maria’ in Fritz Lang's Metropolis.
+● Brigitte Helm Award for Best Actress: iconic scifi actress best known as 'Maria' in Metropolis.

 Terms and Conditions